 St Moritz also hosts a ton of events each winter – some that are quite unique.
 Since the ice on the lake is so thick, it is used for snow polo, cricket, horse jumping, horse racing and more.
 It’s great fun if you can combine a visit with one of these events.

 However it’s the Cresta Run that is one of St Moritz’s most iconic activities.
 Held on its own icy track near Celerina – it’s essentially like the head-first skeleton run seen in the Winter Olympics.
 It is a must - whether just to watch, or for the more adventurous to participate and stems from the early days of British visitors looking for a thrill and competition.
 In 1884 the then owner of the Kulm hotel built the track and today the club is as popular as ever.
 Members are amateur sledders, most of whom are English and the ones walking around town in Hogwarts-style outfits talking in posh accents.
-In 150 years few things have changed - women are only allowed to compete in one event at the end of the season (providing they have an invitation from a club member) and members still congregate each day in the “Sunny bar” at the Kulm Hotel.
-So if you are a man and fancy zooming headfirst down an icy, twisty track … go for it.
+In 150 years few things have changed - though since 2018 women are now allowed to compete on a few more than just one day as previously.
+Members still congregate each day in the “Sunny bar” at the Kulm Hotel.
+So if you fancy zooming headfirst down an icy, twisty track … go for it.
 Five runs will set you back CHF500 (about USD$535) though you will definitely want to check up on your insurance policy.

 The closest main cities to St Moritz are Zurich and Milan – both easily reachable by train or car and both just under 3-hour drive.
 The train takes a little longer but is a spectacular journey.
 You can also fly to the small St Moritz airport on your own private plane, or on commercial flights from Zurich, Munich, Milan and Geneva.